lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 This model represents a solution for every use case we proposed.
 Each function is constrained to a specific task, and no function's use overlaps another.

-It's reasonable because we all talked about it and we're super duper reasonable people.

 # 6. API